balvig/chili/README.md

 ## Roadmap

+- Running any rails command (rails server, bundle etc) should run the command in the main app directory

 ### Current Issues

 - Haven't found a good way to modify existing controller actions
-- Need to use DSL branch from deface
+- Need to use deface from github
 - Docs for releasing to production
 - Docs for running tests

 ### Minor niggles

-- Have to add gemspec to main app
+- Have to use "path" option when adding gem to main app
 - Request specs don't have access to path helpers